 Colorado Livestock Association (CLA) was formed in 1998 through a restructuring of the then 43 year old Colorado Cattle Feeders Association (CCFA).
-Now composed of feeder (cattle & sheep), producer (cattle & sheep), dairy, swine, and industry partner members, the association works on behalf of these members in the regulatory and legislative arenas.
+CLA members are cattle and sheep feeders, cow/calf producers, dairy farmers, swine operations, and industry partners.
+CLA works on behalf of its members in the regulatory and legislative arenas in Colorado.
 Additionally, CLA has a strong safety and workers compensation program comprised of livestock producers that benefit from pooling their resources and developing a strong safety culture on their operations.

 Have you ever thought about how much a workplace injury could cost your farm or ranch?
 The annual cost of occupational injuries in agriculture is $8.3 billion in medical costs and lost productivity.
 OSHA’s $afety Pays tool is an online calculator to estimate direct and indirect costs of injuries to your business.
 For more information […]Read more